Frequently Asked Questions Concerning Commencement

 What if I graduate during the Summer?

-- Summer graduates can elect to walk in either the Spring ceremony before or the Fall after graduating.
+- Summer graduates are invited to walk in either the Spring ceremony before or the Fall after graduating.
 Your name will appear in the Spring Commencement program as a prospective graduate and then in the Fall program as a graduate.
 While UWF only has two ceremonies, degrees are conferred all three semesters- spring, summer, and fall.

 How can I get a Commencement program if I was unable to attend?

-- If there are any available programs afterwards, you may contact Enrollment Affairs at (850) 474-3386 or email firstname.lastname@example.org to obtain a copy.
+- If there are any available programs afterward, you may email firstname.lastname@example.org to obtain a copy.

 Who do I contact about the pictures taken at Commencement?

-- Questions regarding pictures taken at the Commencement ceremonies should be directed to Cindy Harigel at 850.474.3386.
+- Questions regarding pictures taken at the Commencement ceremonies should be directed to Grad Images.

-- There is handicap parking available at the front of the Pensacola Bay Center for cars with a parking permit.
-Guests with special needs may enter the Pensacola Bay Center at the front and take the elevator to the third floor for seating.
+- There is limited handicap parking available at the Pensacola Bay Center for cars with a parking permit.
 The Pensacola Bay Center does not supply wheelchairs so guests should bring their own if needed.
-Special seating is very limited and on a first-come first-serve basis.
-Volunteers will be stationed around the building to offer direction and assistance if possible.
+Special seating is limited and on a first-come-first-serve basis.
+Volunteers will be stationed around the center to offer direction and assistance where needed.